 Passiefhuis-Platform vzw (PHP) has launched a Belgian 'passive house' label in 2005 with the support of a Federal Minister [17].
 The first building certification was achieved in 2005, based on verification of calculations of the German PHPP software as a basis.
 Since the launch of the label and the developed quality assurance procedure, several communities and an energy provider have used the passive house definition for defining associated grants.
-With the launch of the federal income tax reduction for passive houses in 2007 the tax administration relied on PHP and its French speaking counter-part Plate-forme Maison Passive (PMP) as 'institutes', and on the already developed passive house label as a format for a certificate.
-Certification based on PHPP calculation is currently performed by "Passiefhuis-Platform vzw" in the Flanders Region and alternatively by "Plate-forme Maison Passive asbl" in the Wallonia and Brussels Region on a voluntary basis [18-19].
+With the launch of the federal income tax reduction for passive houses in 2007 the tax administration relied on PHP and its French speaking counter-part Plateforme Maison Passive (PMP) as 'institutes', and on the already developed passive house label as a format for a certificate.
+Certification based on PHPP calculation is currently performed by PHP in Flanders and in the Brussels Region and alternatively by PMP in Wallonia and in the Brussels Region on a voluntary basis [18-19].
 Since the adoption of zero-energy houses in the Royal Decree PHP and PMP are now also expected to provide a procedure for evaluating the applications for grants and income tax reduction for zero energy houses.